 Potential volunteers should be over 17 years of age and willing to commit to a minimum of 2 hours per week for a minimum of 12 months.

 All volunteers are required to complete a Police Disclosure and Barring Service check (DBS) form and to satisfy the Trust’s personal identification and right-to-work checks along with a health check.
 This is necessary for everyone who works in this Trust.

 The list of roles below is not exhaustive and we are always working with Trust staff and patients to identify new valuable roles for our volunteers but the main roles are:

 Ward helpers and mealtime assistants - (minimum time commitment two hours per week) Tasks vary depending on the ward and types of patients but activities include assisting with practical tasks such as helping patients to fill in menu forms, helping to make beds, chatting to patients, and administrative tasks.
 If you volunteer around mealtimes, you can help serve trays, help prepare patients for mealtimes and encourage patients to eat their meals.
 In addition, if you go on an extra training course, you can help assist patients with feeding.
 This role is suitable to people wanting to engage more closely with patients and to help directly on the wards.

 Emergency Department helpers - (minimum time commitment two hours per week) Volunteers support patients and staff in the Emergency Department.
 Volunteers take a refreshments trolley around to patients and serve hot and cold drinks.
 Volunteers also talk to patients and can help be a calming influence during a very stressful time.
-This role is suitable for those looking to work on a busy ward or to get experience of this type of environment for their future medical career.
+This role is suitable for those looking to work on a busy ward.

 Welcomers and meeters and greeters - (minimum time commitment three hours per week) Working in main reception areas, including the Berkshire Cancer Centre, and helping patients and other visitors to the Trust find their way around, either by directing or escorting them to their destination.